DHTMLX/scheduler-docs/data/limits.md

 ##Removing marking/blocking

-There are 3 methods that can be used to remove the currently marked/blocked time spans:
+There are a couple of methods that can be used to remove the currently marked/blocked time spans:

 {{links
-- api/scheduler_deletemarkedtimespan.md - removes marking/blocking, set by the api/scheduler_addmarkedtimespan.md and api/scheduler_blocktime.md methods
+- api/scheduler_deletemarkedtimespan.md - removes marking/blocking set by the api/scheduler_addmarkedtimespan.md method
 - api/scheduler_unmarktimespan.md - removes marking/blocking, set by the api/scheduler_marktimespan.md method
-- api/scheduler_unblocktime.md - removes blocking, set by the api/scheduler_blocktime.md method
 }}

 {{sample